Well, look at that! The Redfin design team made our site red! This morning we launched a site completely redesigned to be more spacious and lively.

-We decided on a site redesign all the same because we have to worry about a metric that’s impossible to measure: whether your days and nights on Redfin give you reason to trust that this company can represent you in the purchase or sale of a home.
-Despite ample, indisputable evidence of our rapid growth, we constantly hear that how people choose real estate agents won’t change because it’s an emotional process.
+We decided on a site redesign all the same because we have to worry about a metric that’s impossible to measure: whether your days and nights on Redfin give you a reason to trust that this company can represent you in the purchase or sale of a home.
+Despite ample, indisputable evidence of our rapid growth, we constantly hear how people choose real estate agents won’t change because it’s an emotional process.

 We agree that it’s emotional; we just happen to think the experience of using a website or an iPhone application can be emotional too, especially when it’s as beautiful as Redfin now is.
-Many thanks to Andrew Fischler, Andy Taylor, Robert Law, Wei-Ting Lu, Iga Zyzanska, Eric Gideon, and the other designers, developers and test engineers — did I mention that changing every page on the site results in a sprawling, seething bug farm? — for your vision, perspicacity and hell-for-leather drive.
+Many thanks to Andrew Fischler, Andy Taylor, Robert Law, Wei-Ting Lu, Iga Zyzanska, Eric Gideon, and the other designers, developers, and test engineers — did I mention that changing every page on the site results in a sprawling, seething bug farm? — for your vision, perspicacity and hell-for-leather drive.
 When I walked out of the office over the last few months and still saw your lights burning, I knew this had become, like so many projects at Redfin, a labor of love.